Author Archives: andy

 CLOSE-UP; INK (AND PAINT); BIG ART

 Originally from Miami, I spent three fun and formative years in Providence, two of them at Rhode Island School of Design, during the mid-seventies.
-I have called Boston home since 1978, and currently live-work in the Jamaica Plain neighborhood with the lovely and talented Andria and our GREAT PETS, Maxwell and Ollie!
+Called some Boston neighborhoods home between 1978 and 2020, and currently live-work in East Sandwich, Cape Cod, North America, with the lovely and talented Andria – and our GREAT PETS!